k8ssandra/k8ssandra/docs/content/en/faqs/_index.md

 description: Frequently asked questions about K8ssandra.
 ---

 If you're new to K8ssandra, this FAQ is for you!
-Whether you're viewing this page in [GitHub](https://github.com/k8ssandra/k8ssandra/blob/main/content/en/faqs/_index.md) or on the [Web](https://k8ssandra.io/faqs/), you can also propose new or modified FAQs.
-For this open-source project, contributions are welcome from the community of K8ssandra users.

 ### What is K8ssandra?